Topological dynamics for the endograph metric II: Extremely radical properties: The shadowing property

 The whole result follows from the fact that $(X,f)$ is contractive if and only if so is $(\Kc(X),\com{f})$, but also if and only if so is $(\Fc_{\infty}(X),\fuz{f})$, as proved in \cite[Section~III.7]{Barnsley1988_book_fractals} and \cite[Proposition~5.7]{JardonSanSan2020_FSS_some}. \end{proof}

-Since the system $(X,f)$ considered in Example~\ref{Exa_2:connected} is contractive, it is clear that Proposition~\ref{Pro:contractions} can not be obtained for $(\Fc_{0}(X),\fuz{f})$, $(\Fc_{S}(X),\fuz{f})$ and $(\Fc_{E}(X),\fuz{f})$ in general.
-Adding a particular boundedness assumption we reach our desired result:
+Since the system $(X,f)$ considered in Example~\ref{Exa_2:connected} is contractive, it is clear that Proposition~\ref{Pro:contractions} cannot be obtained for $(\Fc_{0}(X),\fuz{f})$, $(\Fc_{S}(X),\fuz{f})$ and $(\Fc_{E}(X),\fuz{f})$ in general.
+However, if we add a particular boundedness assumption we reach our desired result:

 \begin{theorem} Let $f:X\longrightarrow X$ be a continuous map acting on a metric space $(X,d)$.
 If $(X,f)$ is a contractive system and the set $f^k(X)$ is bounded in $(X,d)$ for some $k \in \NN$, then the extended dynamical systems $(\Fc_{0}(X),\fuz{f})$, $(\Fc_{S}(X),\fuz{f})$ and $(\Fc_{E}(X),\fuz{f})$ have the shadowing property.
 In particular, the previous conclusion holds whenever $(X,f)$ is a contractive system and $(X,d)$ is bounded itself. \end{theorem} \begin{proof} Assume first that $(X,d)$ is a complete space.
 Thus, the Banach fixed-point theorem tells us that there exists a unique point, namely $x^* \in X$, fulfilling that $f(x^*)=x^*$.
 Let now $\eps>0$ be arbitrary but fixed.
 Since the system $(X,f)$ is contractive and $f(x^*)=x^*$, we can easily find two small enough positive values $\eps_1,\eps_2>0$ fulfilling that $0<\eps_2\leq \eps_1<\tfrac{\eps}{4}$ but also that